You have your G.P.A. You have your test scores. Why put off your legal education for several months while you wait for fall?

 APPLY FOR SPRING START

 Scholarships are available.
-Classes start January 16, 2018.
-You can use your December LSAT score for admission for the spring start.
+Orientation begins on January 22nd with classes starting January 28, 2019.
+You can use your November LSAT score for admission for the spring start.

 BENEFITS TO SPRING START